avetisk/ak-template/README.md

 You can pass an `Object` as a parameter, it will be accessible within the template through the variable `locals`.

-See exemple for more details.
+See example for more details.

 ## `template.globals` *Object*